mjakubowski84/parquet4s/README.md

 ## Schema projection

 Schema projection is another way of optimization of reads.
-By default Parquet4S reads the whole content of each Parquet record even when you provide a case class that maps only a part of the columns.
+By default, Parquet4S reads the whole content of each Parquet record even when you provide a case class that maps only a part of the columns.
 Such a behaviour is expected because you may want to use [generic records](#generic-records) to process your data.
-However, you can explicitely tell Parquet4S to use the provided case class (or implicit `ParquetSchemaResolver`) as an override for the original file schema.
+However, you can explicitly tell Parquet4S to use the provided case class (or implicit `ParquetSchemaResolver`) as an override for the original file schema.
 In effect, all columns not matching your schema will be skipped and not read.
 This functionality is available in every module of Parquet4S.

 ```scala
 // core